-VSLAs
+• VSLAs

 A large network of village savings and loan associations (VSLAs) in northern Ghana has a total of 30,000 members, and they apply for a partnership to help their members access financial services.
 The partnership with MFA results in several FIs committing to loan products and other financial services that address the issue of the remote location of these VSLA groups.
-This lowers the cost for FIs, addresses the unique needs that drives and sustains the VLSA groups, and creates a business case for FIs to reach the VSLA groups for future lending.
+This lowers the cost for FIs, addresses the unique needs that drives and sustains the VSLA groups, and creates a business case for FIs to reach the VSLA groups for future lending.
 This partnership generates loans of US\$20M beyond the share out value from the groups' savings.
+MFA will prioritize partnerships that will result in the implementation of climate-smart/resilient business models by these VSLAs that have mitigation measures aimed at eliminating/minimizing the negative effects of the VSLAs business activities acting singly or in VSLA groups.